Kandula Obul Reddy

-Kandula Obul Reddy (7 July 1901 – 3 January 1993), popularly known as Obul Reddy was an Indian politician.
+Kandula Obul Reddy (7 July 1901 – 3 January 1993), known as Obul Reddy, was an Indian politician.
 He held prominent roles throughout his career, serving as the General Secretary of the Congress for Madras State and later as a Cabinet Minister and as a Parliamentarian.

 His contributions extended beyond the realm of politics, as he also served as the chairman for APSRTC and AP Agricultural University.
-Additionally, he held the esteemed position of Honorary Life President of the AP Freedom Fighters Association.
+He also held the position of Honorary Life President of the AP Freedom Fighters Association.

-Early and personal life
+Early life

-Kandula Obul Reddy was born on 7 July 1901 in Madras Sate.
+Kandula Obul Reddy was born on 7 July 1901 in Madras State.
+He was born into a prosperous agrarian family to parents Kandula Nagireddy and Chennamma.
+He completed his primary education in Bogolu and Kambham, and pursued high school in Kurnool town.
+Later, he joined Loyola College in Madras but left before completing his studies to continue at Madanapalle BT College.